vjetten/openlisem/README.txt

 - BUG FIX: reading pathnames sometimes result in "//"
 - BUG FIX: 2D flow gives MB error because of when domain boundary touches map edge, make sure there is a MV cell on all sides
 - BUG FIX: dynamic crusting SWATRE added
-- BUG FIX: Boundary flow for Dynamic Wave fixed and correct in output
+- BUG FIX: Boundary flow for Dynamic Wave fixed and correct in output, make sure there is always 1 Missing Value cell between the area and the map boundary!
+- BUG FIX: output to points now homoginized for water and sediment
+- BUG FIX: Riemann HLLc and HLLc2 (option 4 and 5) behave strangely, removed from interface choiche for now, defaults to 3 Processes added:
-- Proces added: storm drain from streets
+- storm drain from streets
-- Process added: cell sized retention for overland flow and channelflow (also for kinematic wave) gridretention.map in m3
+- cell sized retention for overland flow and channelflow (also for kinematic wave) gridretention.map (in m3)
-- Process added: evapotranspiration added to Swatre as sinkterm
+- evapotranspiration added to Swatre as sinkterm
 - rewrote evapotranspiration for all hydrology
-- Riemann HLLc and HLLc2 (option 4 and 5) behave strangely, removed from interface choiche for now, defaults to 3
 - Compiled with QT 6.9.0 and latest dlls includedsd

 250121 - v7.4.5